 Beginning in 2011, she has annually competed and worked at the Winter Equestrian Festival in Wellington, Florida and HITS in Ocala, Florida.
 She has trained with and worked for top respected names such as Val Renihan, Harold Chopping, George Morris, Joe Fargis, and Bernie Traurig.
 Loren also enjoyed working for Havens Schatt for several shows while traveling with her jumper, including Lexington, Kentucky for the Bluegrass Festival that hosts Derby Finals and Green Incentive Finals.

 Her professional career is supported by years of experience, but her personal riding career is highlighted by taking her own horse, Memphis in the Meantime all the way from 2’6″ baby green hunters to the Grand Prix ring after 9 years of training.
 Loren has been featured in instructional videos on Equestrian Coach.com and continues her education by taking and teaching clinics and surrounding herself with the top competitors in the industry.
 Her mother, Amy Hazard and her run Otter Creek Farm, in Macclesfield, NC together and produce top horses and riders that are successful at nationally ranked shows up and down the east coast.

-The majority of Charlotte’s riding experience has been as a catch rider showing green and sale horses.
+Prior to Blue Skies, the majority of Charlotte’s riding experience has been as a catch rider showing green and sale horses.
 She began riding at MacNair’s Country Acres when she was 7.
 At age 11, she began showing Connemara ponies for Seaborne Farm under Lauren Hill.
 As a working student, Charlotte continued catch riding and showing a variety of horses under Lauren throughout high school.
 This gave Charlotte the unique opportunity to hone her skills while adapting to the needs of many different rides.